NC3 baseball: Relievers dominate in Rowan's finale - Salisbury Post

 Hales, a 2019 Carson graduate who is transferring to Caldwell Community College from Coker, was close to perfect in his three innings, striking out six and earning a save.

-Rown (23-8, 14-6) finished second in the 11-team league and beat every team except league champion High Point.
+Rowan (23-8, 14-6) finished second in the 11-team league and beat every team except league champion High Point.

 Offensively, Rowan was able to bunch its hits for two productive innings against Concord starter Maven Parker, a Surry Community College pitcher, who can be tough.